Thedustbustr/Carpet-Extra-Extras/README.md

 > [!NOTE]
 This overrides any other `emptyShulkerStackLimit` rule.

 Allows empty shulker boxes to stack to the set amount when being transferred by hoppers.
-This is intended to be used with `stackableShulkerBoxes`
+This is intended to be used with `stackableShulkerBoxes`.
 * Type: `String`
 * Default value: `false`
 * Allowed options: `false`, `1-64`
 * Categories: `FEATURE`, `LTS`

 ### emptyShulkerStackLimitHoppers
 Allows empty shulker boxes to stack to the set amount inside hoppers when being transferred by hoppers.
-This is intended to be used with `stackableShulkerBoxes`
+This is intended to be used with `stackableShulkerBoxes`.
 * Type: `String`
 * Default value: `false`
 * Allowed options: `false`, `1-64`
 * Categories: `FEATURE`, `LTS`

 ### emptyShulkerStackLimitDroppers
 Allows empty shulker boxes to stack to the set amount inside droppers when being transferred by hoppers.
-This is intended to be used with `stackableShulkerBoxes`
+This is intended to be used with `stackableShulkerBoxes`.
 * Type: `String`
 * Default value: `false`
 * Allowed options: `false`, `1-64`
 * Categories: `FEATURE`, `LTS`

 ### emptyShulkerStackLimitDispensers
 Allows empty shulker boxes to stack to the set amount inside dispensers when being transferred by hoppers.
-This is intended to be used with `stackableShulkerBoxes`
+This is intended to be used with `stackableShulkerBoxes`.
 * Type: `String`
 * Default value: `false`
 * Allowed options: `false`, `1-64`